Bridging the divide: axion searches and axino phenomenology at colliders: Conclusion

 \section{Conclusion}

-This work demonstrates how a collider search can provide model-dependent sensitivity to a supersymmetric DFSZ axion which is complementary to the direct detection axion searches which have decreased sensitivity to axion and axion-like particle models with a suppressed photon coupling.
-Projections based on existing collider experiments demonstrate compelling sensitivity to DFSZ-PQMSSM models with higher sensitivity to these models than direct detection searches which use the axion-photon coupling.
-The collider search also complements the astrophysical bounds on the axion decay constant.
+This work demonstrates how a collider search can provide model-dependent sensitivity to a supersymmetric DFSZ axion which is complementary to direct detection and astrophysical axion bounds.
+Projections based on existing collider experiments have compelling sensitivity to DFSZ-PQMSSM models with higher sensitivity to these models than direct detection searches which use the axion-photon coupling.
+The projected sensitivity of a collider search is also complementary to astrophysical bounds which probe the photon coupling as well as other axion couplings.

 The model considered here in which there is an axino LSP with a mostly higgsino NLSP allows for the simpler implementation of the neutralino mixing matrix but more general models can be considered in the future using spectrum generators to calculate dependent model parameters for a larger variety of models.
-For example, an wino-like NLSP, which is predicted when the gaugino masses are given by anomaly-mediation~\cite{Randall:1998uk,Giudice:1998xp} and the scalar masses are given by gravity mediation, mixes with the higgsino to obtain a coupling to electroweak bosons and the axino, leading to a similar collider signal as the higgsino-like NLSP. \footnote{For a large enough wino mass, however, three-body decay modes of the wino-like NLSP dominates over the two-body decay modes, which should be appropriately implemented.
+For example, a wino-like NLSP, which is predicted when the gaugino masses are given by anomaly mediation~\cite{Randall:1998uk,Giudice:1998xp} and the scalar masses are given by gravity mediation, mixes with the higgsino to obtain a coupling to electroweak bosons and the axino, leading to a similar collider signal as the higgsino-like NLSP. \footnote{For a large enough wino mass, however, three-body decay modes of the wino-like NLSP dominates over the two-body decay modes, which should be appropriately implemented.
 This is because in the effective theory after integrating out the higgsino, the wino couples to two Higgs doublets and an axino.}

 Another interesting extension is small $R$-parity violation, with which the axino LSP can decay inside the detector volume to yield another displaced vertex.
 The decaying axino would avoid the strong upper bound on the reheating temperature of the Universe from the overproduction of axinos~\cite{bae2012cosmology,Co:2015pka} to enable leptogenesis, which requires a reheating temperature above $10^9$ GeV~\cite{Giudice:2003jh,Buchmuller:2004nz}.
 A study searching for KSVZ axions could also be implemented, though such searches would require different signal processes as KSVZ axion models do not have tree level couplings between axions/axinos and the higgs sector as in the DFSZ axion models.